raremonopole/metonic/README.md

  -s SKIP, --skip  ~ skips printed text and inputs

  ## Technical Details
-The program uses NASA's JPL Horizons API for ephemeris data for objects in the solar system.
+The program uses NASA's JPL Horizons API to get ephemeris data for objects within the solar system.
 It grabs the period of the target moon and carries out a decimal expansion to approximate the ratio between the moon and the planet's periods.
 Once an acceptable fraction approximation within error bounds is found, the program is able to construct a metonic cycle for the moon and planet.